shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-quantitation/tutorial.md

 # **MaxQuant**

-In the Discovery Module (**cite Discovery module**), we used MaxQuant (**cite tool**) to identify peptides for verification.
+In the Discovery Module (**cite Discovery module**), we used MaxQuant to identify peptides for verification.
 Now, we will again use MaxQuant to further quantify the PepQuery-verified peptides, both microbial and human.
+More information about quantitation using MaxQuant is available, including [Label-free data analysis](https://gxy.io/GTN:T00218) and [MaxQuant and MSstats for the analysis of TMT data](https://gxy.io/GTN:T00220).

-The outputs we are most interested in consist of the MaxQuant Evidence file, MaxQuant Protein Groups, and MaxQuant Peptides.
-The MaxQuant Peptides file will allow us to group them to generate a list of quantified microbial peptides.
+The outputs we are most interested in consist of the `MaxQuant Evidence file`, `MaxQuant Protein Group`s, and `MaxQuant Peptides`.
+The `MaxQuant Peptides` file will allow us to group them to generate a list of quantified microbial peptides.

 > <hands-on-title> Quantify verified peptides (from PepQuery2) </hands-on-title>
 >